fmay/temp2/.guides/sections.md

 ## Computer Misuse Act
 Of course, hacking into a computer system is in itself illegal.
 This is covered by the Computer Misuse Act, which focuses on unauthorised access to computer systems.

-The Act coners three crimes
+The Act covers three crimes

 - Attempting to access a computer system to access information that you know you are not authorised to access.
 Note the use of the word *attempt*, as you do not have to be successful to be in breach of the law.
 Attempting to guess someone's password is in breach of the Computer Misuse Act, even if your guesses were wrong.
 - Attemping to access computer system with the intention of committing a further crime.
 This could be trying to access personal data with the intention of committing identity theft.